 -B12 in the methylcobalamin form

 -Folate in the methylfolate form, not folic acid.
 This form is found in broccoli.

 -Contains iodine and selenium to protect the thyroid and other glands

 -Beta carotene should be food based and contain mixed carotenoids

 My recommendation plan for children includes a multivitamin, fish oil or cod liver oil, magnesium and Concentrace Mineral Drops in water for small traces of lithium.

 Serving Size: 30 servings

 I keep trying to find a product doing a better job than Naturelo, but they swept this category as well.
-In fact, I decided not even to add the other contenders because they really can’t compare to this one.
+The only complaint so far has been the taste.

 -Sweetened with xylitol, stevia, and monk fruit

 -Uses methylfolate from broccoli instead of synthetic folic acid